pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

   <img alt="Bezier curve" loading="lazy" width="304" height="194" src="/stuff/posts/roughjs/bcurve1.png">
 </figure>

 Using a sampling rate based on the hachure density can give you enough points to fill the shape.
 But it's not very efficient.
-If the a section of the curve is sharp, you'd want more points.
+If the section of the curve is sharp, you'd want more points.
 If the section of the curve is nearly a straight line, you'd want fewer points.
 One technique is to figure out how *curvy/flat* the curve is.
 If it's too curvy, split the curve into two smaller curves.
 If it's flat, then just treat it as a line.

-The flatness of the curve is calculated using the medthod described in [this blog post](https://seant23.wordpress.com/2010/11/12/offset-bezier-curves/).
+The flatness of the curve is calculated using the method described in [this blog post](https://seant23.wordpress.com/2010/11/12/offset-bezier-curves/).
 The flatness value is compared to a tolerance value to decide whether to split the curve or not.

 Here's the same curve with a tolerance level of 0.7: